Central Honshu (Chubu)

 In the mountains and along the coast of northern Fukui Prefecture, locals work in harmony with the rich environment to reward visitors with healthy cuisine, enriching cultural experiences, and a much-deserved sense of wellness.
 Central Japan’s Fukui Prefecture feels far removed from the frenzied pace of life in the nation’s cities.
 Life in the northern reaches of the prefecture, in particular, appears to move to the calmer rhythms set by a close proximity to both mountains and sea.
 Using the area’s rich natural resources local chefs create healthy, sustainable cuisine, serving dishes that include Japan’s finest and freshest crab to those showcasing the zero-mileage ingredients grown on the mountainsides.
 Away from the dining table, local people infuse their heritage with creative energy, offering cultural workshops to visitors to the region’s retro townscapes.
 Deep in the mountains, things get far more zen at the revered Eiheiji Temple.
 Add to this menu life-affirming views of the sun setting over the Sea of Japan and it’s easy to see why this corner of Fukui Prefecture is quietly becoming the destination of choice for people looking to press reset, mentally and physically, on their busy lives.
 Modern and convenient Fukui Station is the region’s transportation hub and the logical point of departure for a Fukui wellness experience.
 Nextdoor, delightfully retro Echizen Testudo trains depart from Echizen Tetsudo Fukui Station for Eiheijiguchi.
 From here buses connect to Daihonzan Eiheiji.

-5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture That Will Satisfy Your Taste and Hunger
+5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture that will Satisfy Your Taste and Hunger

-5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture That Will Satisfy Your Taste and Hunger
+5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture that will Satisfy Your Taste and Hunger

-This time, they introduce a reasonably priced restaurant in Toyama where one can enjoy delicious food and leave feeling satisfied.
+This time, they introduce a reasonably priced restaurant in Toyama where guests can enjoy delicious food and leave feeling satisfied.
 The aroma of the perfectly grilled meat and sauce is sure to stimulate the appetite, making it impossible to put down the chopsticks.
 The restaurant is also filled with their proud menu items, including fresh chicken sashimi and meticulously prepared yukhoe.

-5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture That Will Satisfy Your Taste and Hunger
+5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture that will Satisfy Your Taste and Hunger

-5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture That Will Satisfy Your Taste and Hunger
+5 Reasonably Priced Yakitori and Yakiniku Restaurants in Toyama Prefecture that will Satisfy Your Taste and Hunger

-This time, they introduce a reasonably priced restaurant in Toyama where one can enjoy delicious food and leave feeling satisfied.
+This time, they introduce a reasonably priced restaurant in Toyama where guests can enjoy delicious food and leave feeling satisfied.
 The aroma of the perfectly grilled meat and sauce is sure to stimulate the appetite, making it impossible to put down the chopsticks.
 The restaurant is also filled with their proud menu items, including fresh chicken sashimi and meticulously prepared yukhoe.

 5 Must-Visit Local Restaurants When Attending the Owara Kaze no Bon Festival | Toyama